JeyakumarCK/ud/CarND-Advanced-Lane-Lines-P4/README.md

 - Arriving at an appropriate src and dst points.
 I am using hardcoded src and dst points that I arrived after carefully viewing the test images.
 Though it is very good to arrive at a dynamic coordinates using the image size reference, I used the hard coded values to avoid any confusion.
 Often I ran in to zero-value error matrix exception at the middle of a video processing when the src & dst are not very appropriate.

+- Arriving at the binary thresholded image was quite interesting.
+I was using the  `getBinaryImage1()` function to arrive the thresholded image, which gave a pretty reasonable result in the project video except at 3 frames.
+Based on the suggestion provided, changed the logic to use color selection in HSV, HLS and normal image and combine them to identify the lanes even in a better manner.
+The updated code is available in `getBinaryImage()` function.
+It gives the perfect output video with out any error in the polygon drawn in the lanes.

 - Understanding the concepts and calculations behind identifying the pixel positions of the lane.
 With the help of articles from Prof.Vivek Yadav, Hearty Paul and google searches, able to figure out what is happening and could do a program.
 However, I still couldn't understand using the convulution for sliding window method, so I have ignored it for now, will be exploring in the upcoming weeks.

-- The verification of the detected lanes was quite a challenge, I was closely tracking on which method (histogram or non-histogram) is getting chosen dynamically by the algorithm for the given video by tracking almost all the parameters involved.
+- The verification of the detected lanes was quite a challenging, I was closely tracking on which method (histogram or non-histogram) is getting chosen dynamically by the algorithm for the given video by tracking almost all the parameters involved.
 I was properly using the previous frame's pixel position coordinates if the detected lane line pixels were falling beyond the certain limit.
-However, on a trial & error basis, noted that using previous frame's value was giving even more skewed result.
-Hence using the detected values itself irrespective of their validation result to arrive at the current output video.

 - I got a wierd problem in my code.
 The `out_img` variable containing an image object that got created by stacking three layers of thresholded binary image is not getting rendered properly with `plt.imshow` or any other image viewing library.
 I asked in the forum as well as worked with my mentor on it, but couldn't figure it out.
 Analysing that array showed that it has non-zero values in it as it is supposed to be.
 But it is just showing a black screen.
 Even when I tried to paint different colors for the left and right lane pixels, it is not showing up.
 Luckily it was not affecting any calculations or not falling part of the processing pipeline, hence left that for now.
 Otherwise I could have provided a better image (second one) for Question# 4.

 - In order to remain structured with the code, I tried creating classes to store settings variables.
 Those are the `CameraCalibration()` and `Parameters()` classes.

----